-In hybris 6.6, almost all project-specific files are located in the special folder called “data folder”.
+In hybris 6.6, almost all project-specific files are located in a special folder called the “data folder.”
 The structure of this folder is not well documented.
 The folders and files have “random” names.
-Basically, it is not very important until you find that this folder is too big.
-Understanding of its structure and purpose of its components will help you to troubleshoot and optimize the system.
-The official hybris documentation explains some technical aspects, but pretty tenuous.
-In this article, I’m trying to look deeper.
+Basically, this is not very important until you find that this folder is too large.
+Understanding its structure and the purpose of its components will help you troubleshoot and optimize the system.

 Location

-Hybris Data Dir is specified in env.properties:
+The Hybris Data Dir is specified in env.properties:

 HYBRIS_BIN_DIR=${platformhome}/../../bin